magalhini/blog/content/licking-the-yoghurt-lid/index.md

 ---
-title: "Licking the yoghurt lid"
+title: 'Licking the yoghurt lid'
-description: "Most of these range from voting polls to determine if the majority of the population is a yoghurt lid licker or not, others try to convince you why it’s gross and why you shouldn’t do it.
-Some even…"
+description: 'Most of these range from voting polls to determine if the majority of the population is a yoghurt lid licker or not, others try to convince you why it’s gross and why you shouldn’t do it.
+Some even…'
-date: "2014-06-08T22:13:44.400Z"
+date: '2014-06-08T22:13:44.400Z'
 categories:

-published: true
+published: false
 canonical_link: https://medium.com/@magalhini/licking-the-yoghurt-lid-36be7816bf6f
 redirect_from:
   - /licking-the-yoghurt-lid-36be7816bf6f
 ---

 ## Your tongue’s true mission.